mithunshanbhag/mithunshanbhag.github.io/_drafts/ideas-seeds.md

 sitemap: false
 ---

-## Ideas for future blog posts
+## CAREER / LEADERSHIP

+- Be easy to work with
+- Make yourself useful (Cal Newport book
+- Being a journeymam (always in learning mode, anti-compounding)
+- Getting everyone to row in the same direction
+- Competition vs collaboration
+- Throw away work
+- Lessons from Dale Carnegie book

+## HR / OFFICE

 - Sandwich leaves
+- HR works for you or the company
+- Benefits of daily standups
+- Remote work, hybrid work

+## PRODUCTIVITY

+- Deadlines
+- Habits, routines
+- Compounding
 - Laziness manifesto (Tim Krider: We learn nothing)
-- Make yourself useful (Cal Newport book)
-- Be easy to work with
-- Dale Carnegie book
+- Trust your instincts
+- The only productivity tool you need is courage

+## ENTREPRENEURSHIP

+- Finding PMF by charging for your product from day 1.

+## BRANDING / MARKETING

+## PERSONAL FINANCE